MarlonColhado/GoogleCloudStoragePHP/README.md

 # GoogleCloudStoragePHP

-> Idiomatic PHP client for [Cloud Storage](https://cloud.google.com/storage/).Lighter and easier to use library
+> Lighter and easier to use library

 ### Sample Usage